sanger-tol/tolqc/tolqc-api/README.md

 ### schema

 Schemas are from Marshmallow.
-These serialise models, deserialise requests, and validate deserialised requests.
+These serialise models, deserialise (an _individual_) request into a model, and validate a deserialised request

 ### swagger